Antarctica from Space by Emily Jones has been postponed to spring 2022.

 Since 2014, Emil Rønn Andersen has developed a technical arrangement for image production, capable of producing atmospheric light and simulations of environments.
 Based on principles derived from his artistic practice and early work with prototyping, a patent was granted on October 4th, 2019.
-From September 2019 until today, Emil has developed prototype five at Primer.
+From September 2019 until November 2020, Emil developed prototype five at Primer.

 ‘The future hides that it hides nothing’ investigates the production of imaginaries and scenarios of the future.
 With climate change rendering the future increasingly volatile, the project posits futurity as a crucial site of artistic engagement, one undertaken in constant dialogue with other fields.
 Set in the context of the water technology company Aquaporin, the project explores the parallel temporalities produced by artists, filmmakers, authors, scientists, corporations and non-governmental organizations.